SakshiGauro/PLC_Automation_Bootcamp/BasicAutomationTools(Ch1)/README.md

 # ⚙️ Chapter 1: Basic Automation Tools

 This chapter introduces the most common manual control devices used in automation systems — **toggle switches**, **push buttons**, **emergency (kill) switches** and many more.
 Understanding how these work is essential for designing and troubleshooting control circuits.
+It also explains the **protection devices** used in automation and electrical systems, mainly **overcurrent relays** and **circuit breakers (CBs)**.
+These components are critical for ensuring equipment safety, preventing damage, and isolating faulty circuits.

 ---